jerome-shiftleft/coalition-technologies/README.md

 # Task Manager

-**Note:** Please view this readme on [github](https://github.com/jerome-shiftleft/coalition-technologies) so you can view the embedded images and view the intended readme style/format.
+**NOTE:** Please view this readme on [github](https://github.com/jerome-shiftleft/coalition-technologies) so you can view the embedded images and view the intended readme style/format.

 ## Installation

  Download/clone this [repository](https://github.com/jerome-shiftleft/coalition-technologies)

+ **NOTE:** To avoid running into command errors, please use linux-compatible terminal such as git bash
 ```
 git clone git@github.com:jerome-shiftleft/coalition-technologies.git taskmanager
 cd taskmanager